-The URL you use to access a repository depends on the connection protocol (HTTPS or SSH) and the distributed version control system (Git or Mercurial).
+The URL you use to access a repository depends on the connection protocol (HTTPS or SSH) and the distributed version control system.
 You can find your repository-specific URLs from the repository Source page.
 The following table shows these URL formats:

 Bitbucket supports four encryption algorithms for user keys: Ed25519, ECDSA, RSA, and DSA.
 Create keys using the encryption method that is available to you.